YouNotUs

-YouNotUs is a German DJ and production duo from Berlin, made up of Tobias Bogdon and Gregor Sahm.
+YouNotUs, stylized as YOUNOTUS is a German DJ duo, consisting of Tobias Philippsen and Gregor Sahm.

 Career

-In 2015, they were featured alongside Alle Farben on the Anna Naklab pan-European hit "Supergirl", a cover of Reamonn that reached number 1 in Austria and number 2 in Germany.
-In 2016, they were featured on "Please Tell Rosie" by German DJ/producer Alle Farben, which peaked at number 2 in Austria and number 3 in Germany and earned the artist a nomination for "Best Single" for the 1LIVE Krone radio award.
+In 2015, he was featured alongside Alle Farben on the Anna Naklab pan-European hit "Supergirl", a cover of Reamonn that reached number 1 in Austria and number 2 in Germany.
+In 2016, he was featured on "Please Tell Rosie" by German DJ/producer Alle Farben, which peaked at number 2 in Austria and number 3 in Germany and earned the artist a nomination for "Best Single" for the 1LIVE Krone radio award.
 After another collaboration with Alle Farben and Kelvin Jones named "Only Thing We Know" in 2018, they released a cover of Liquido's 90s tophit "Narcotic" together with Janieck and Senex who was former frontman of Liquido.

-In 2019, they were nominated for the German radio award 1LIVE Krone in the category "Best Dance Act".
+In 2019, he was nominated for the German radio award 1LIVE Krone in the category "Best Dance Act".
 To end the year the duo played in front of a huge international crowd at the official New Year's Eve party at Berlin's Brandenburg Gate.